qdm12/ddns-updater/README.md

 Note that:

 - you can specify multiple owners/hosts for the same domain using a comma separated list.
 For example with `"domain": "example.com,sub.example.com,sub2.example.com",`.
+⚠️ this is a bit different for DuckDNS and GoIP, see their respective documentation.

 ### Environment variables